NShan9297/School_District_Analysis/README.md

 # **District Summary** #
 **How is the district summary affected?**

+The District summary seems to display some slight changes in percentages but does not seem to be impacted in a major way: insert old and new dats frame

 - We see an increase in the Overall passing percentage in the district:

     ***New Overall Passing Percentage***